 Faculty teaching courses in which students are asked to participate in placements with community organizations for academic credit must ensure a written placement agreement exists between the university and the host organization before students may be placed.
 Placements include, but are not limited to, service learning, course related volunteering, observation activities, internships, practicums, clinical experiences and student teaching.

 The California State University (CSU) has established a resource guide, “Managing Risk in Service Learning,” for use in establishing service learning partnerships.
 College associate deans should be a first point of contact in executing a service learning agreement; however, agreements between the university and a host organization may only be signed by SDSU Contract and Procurement Management.
 For a list of existing service learning agreements and additional information, requirements, and agreement forms see Service Learning Agreements.

-The Learning Plan is an important tool for articulating learning and service objectives as well as student participation guidelines, i.e., expected behavior, inherent risks at the learning site.
+The Learning Plan is an important tool for articulating learning and service objectives as well as student participation guidelines, i.e., expected behavior, inherent risks at the learning site, and injury reporting.
 The Learning Plan should also define the beginning and ending dates of service and include the learning site contact/supervisor.
 It is recommended both faculty and student sign the Learning Plan to document understanding of the service learning expectations and participant guidelines.
 A copy may also be shared with the learning site contact/supervisor.
 In addition to a Release of Liability (Waiver), the Learning Plan helps to reduce liability exposure for both the university and the learning site.